microsoft/dayhoff/README.md

 ## Analysis scripts

-The following list briefly describes the functionality of the most important scripts used to produce the results of the paper:
+The following scipts were used to conduct analyses described in the paper.

 Generation:
 * [generate.py](https://github.com/microsoft/dayhoff/blob/main/analysis/generate.py)